gsong-archive/gulp-tasks/README.md

 * Deploying to GitHub Pages

-Note that these tasks are tightly coupled to a certain project structure, which can be seen at the corresponding [Apple Store Search][] project.
+Note that these tasks are tightly coupled to a certain project structure, which can be seen at the corresponding [Apple Store Search (Babel Edition)][apple-store-search] project.
 If you have your own directory structure or other requirements, you should create a fork of this project for your own purpose.

 The tasks are written in ES2015, but transpiled to ES5 in CommonJS format.